hanissommer/K-Registration-Automation/README.md

 # KregisterBot
-This is a python program that asks the user for their K credentials and logs into Hornet HQ and attempts to register for courses.
+This is a python program that Kalamazoo College students can use to automate registering for courses.

 This program will allow for users to not have to manually register for classes but instead use this program to automate the process.